sgstair/ledsign/README.md

 * Software to draw and animate a basic sign made of a bunch of elements is basic, but usable.
 * Test board firmware and host side control software working quite well
 * FPGA drives LED panel as framebuffer, software can write data via test board currently.
-* Updated and uploaded PCBs - Ordered the rev1a PCBs but not tested yet.
+* Updated and uploaded PCBs - Ordered the rev1a PCBs, assembled, and they've been tested and are working.

 ## Next few work items, in no particular order
 * Configuration for number of panels being used